- Frequently Asked Questions

 The Procurement Office issues all solicitations for goods and services to carry out the agency’s mission, develops and approves all contractual documents, monitors contracts and agreements, oversees all purchase orders and activity in the online procurement system, and ensures compliance with procurement rules and regulations for the agency.

-The Finance Unit consists of 37 fulltime, highly engaged and motivated staff all working together to process nearly $13.0 billion in annual payment transactions.
-The various teams are responsible for accounting operations including preparing annual audited financial statements, quarterly Federal financial expenditure and monthly State financial reporting.
+The Finance Unit consists of 37 full-time, highly engaged and motivated staff all working together to process nearly $15.0 billion in annual payment transactions.
+The various teams are responsible for accounting operations including preparing annual audited financial statements, quarterly and annual Federal financial expenditure and annual and monthly State financial reporting.
 The Financial Reporting Unit efforts are assisted by a dynamic data warehouse system and payment transactions are processed through automated operating systems at both the agency and statewide levels.
-The various Operations units coordinate; process and reconcile between agency payment, billing and receivable systems that interface with the statewide accounting system.
-All Finance units regularly engage the Arizona Management System to obtain results-driven performance valuing continuous improvement through innovation.
+The Operations units responsible for payments utilize the most sophisticated front-end split cost accounting processes of the enterprise accounting system and along with the other units, coordinate; process and reconcile various interfaces between agency payment, billing and receivable systems.
+All Finance units regularly engage the Arizona Management System to utilize results-driven standard work to obtain ultimate performance valuing continuous improvement through innovation.
+AHCCCS Finance challenges any other State Agency Finance Team to say they do more with less than AHCCCS DBF Finance.

 Third Party Liability